anirudhrathinam94/stuff/volunteering/01-basics/README.md

     - This means src code becomes lightweight and there is no duplication of libraries.
 - In the devops side using maven means writing less scripts when compared to using ant because most things are auto generated.

 As a build tool, maven can generate code, compile, package and deploy on the server.
+Note that because maven does a lot of work for us, we need to follow a default project structure.
+This is different from ant where we could have any random structure because we had to write and specify everything ourselves in the build.xml script.